 Nathan Hale, Captain in the Continental Army, served in the Revolutionary War for American independence.
 He was hanged by the British as a spy on September 22, 1776.
 Reportedly his last words were "I regret that I have but one life to lose for my country."

-John Morreale, Staff Sergeant in the US Airforce in WW II, was a radio operator with a 10-man crew flying a Boeing B-17 Flying Fortresses.
+John Morreale, Staff Sergeant in the US Airforce in WW II, was a radio operator with a 10-man crew flying a Boeing B-17 Flying Fortress.
 He was one of the men who flew combat missions from bases in England to Germany, bombing Nazi munitions factories, railroad yards, and submarine pens in preparation for the June 6 invasion.
-His bomber the "Fancy Nancy 111" was shot down over Brunswick, Germany on January 30, 1944.
+His bomber the "Fancy Nancy III" was shot down over Brunswick, Germany on January 30, 1944.
 Five members of the crew were able to bail out before the plane crashed.
 Unfortunately, Sgt Morreale was not one of them.

 These are but a very small few of the American and allied heroes who gave their lives in war.
 Each of the thousands of white crosses in military cemeteries around the world represents one precious human life.